-This Sub-fund does not seek to make sustainable investments or invest in enabling and/or transitional activities.
+This Sub-fund does not seek to invest in enabling and/or transitional activities.

 Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+Transitional activities are activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.